petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 ---
 # Liferay Deployment Options

-As the decision maker for Clarity one of the first important choices you must make is the deployment approach you will take with Liferay.
+As the decision maker for Clarity, one of the first important choices you must make is the deployment approach you will take with Liferay.
 The Liferay DXP platform is available in three different deployment approaches: Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted.
-In this module, we will learn the distinctions between each of the deployment approaches.

 ![The three Liferay deployment approaches, Liferay SaaS, Liferay PaaS, and Liferay Self-Hosted](./liferay-deployment-options/images/01.png)